 "Help!
 My Bonsai tree is dying!"
 Unfortunately, we get cries for help quite often on our forums.
 So we created a how-to guide on reviving a dying Bonsai.
 I'll take you through all the steps to rescue your bonsai.

 Taking care of a Bonsai tree can be a bit overwhelming for beginners, but with this guide you should be fine.
 We'll investigate the causes of your tree losing leaves and the remedies!

 There is a difference between indoor Bonsai and outdoor bonsai.

 Outdoor Bonsai need to be kept outside, year round.
-Typical outdoor Bonsai species include the Juniper and the Chinese Elm.
+Typical outdoor Bonsai species include the Juniper, Pines, Maples and Elms.
 The Juniper is an evergreen, while the Elm is a deciduous tree that drops its leaves (or at least part of it) during autumn and winter.
 Assuming your tree is losing leaves not because of the season, but due to a problem, this is what you should be looking at: